michelehobson/SBA319/readme.md

 Requirements Met:
  1. Created and used three data collections in file named seed.js
  2. Utilized reasonable
- 3. Created and used GET routes for my data collections ()
+ 3. Created and used GET routes for two of three data collections (Categories and Products)
- 4. Created and used POST routes for my data collections ()
+ 4. Created and used POST routes for two of three data collections (Categories and Products)
- 5. Created and used PUT routes for my data collections ()
+ 5. Created and used PUT routes for two of three data collections (Categories and Products)
- 6. Created and used DELETE routes for my data collections ()
+ 6. Created and used DELETE routes for two of three data collections (Categories and Products)
- 7. Used MongoDB and Mongoose data validation
+ 7. Used Mongoose data validation
  8. Utilized reasonable code organization practices
  9. Error Free
 10. Commit Frequently